OlajideTechie/OlajideTechie-Portfolio/index.md

 - 💼 QA Engineer with experience in cross-functional teams.
 - 🔧 Skilled in Appium, WebdriverIO, Cypress, Postman, JMeter, MySQL.
-- 📱 Tested and automated apps for both Android and iOS.
+- 📱 Tested and automated mobile apps for both Android and IOS.
 - 🚀 Currently setting up a QA automation framework for a new Marketplace initiative.

 ---